Mount Kumgang Tourist Region

-The Mount Kumgang Tourist Region is a special administrative region of North Korea.
+The Mount Kumgang Tourist Region was a special administrative region of North Korea.
 It was established in 2002 to handle South Korean tourist traffic to Mount Kumgang (Diamond Mountain).
 It was one of the symbols of the South Korean Sunshine Policy.
+In January 2024, North Korea announced that they would close the Mount Kumgang International Tourism Administration.

 History

 Development and boom period

 Beginning in 1998, South Korean and other foreign tourists were allowed to visit Mount Kumgang, traveling at first by cruise ship, and then by bus on a newly built road through the Korean Demilitarized Zone.
 In 2002, the area around the mountain was separated from Kangwon Province and organized as a separately administered Tourist Region, covering 204.6 sqmi.
-From 1998 to July 2008 over one million South Koreans visited the resort.
-The resort is home to Hotel Haegumgang, a floating hotel that first operated on Australia's Great Barrier Reef.
-Much of the infrastructure in the area has been built by the South Korean Hyundai Asan company which received a 30-year exclusive deal to develop the region.
+From 1998 to July 2008 over one million South Koreans visited the resort, substantially less than the expected 4.9 million visits from 1999 to 2004.
+The resort was home to Hotel Haegumgang, a floating hotel that first operated on Australia's Great Barrier Reef.
+Much of the infrastructure in the area was built by the South Korean Hyundai Asan company which received a 30-year exclusive deal to develop the region.
 In addition to hotels, it was also to include golf courses, ski resorts and other facilities.
 Developed facilities included Kumgangsan Hotel and Oikumgang Hotel, the former described as the "flagship hotel" for the region.
-By 2007 the region has reported more than 1.7 million visitors.
+By 2007 the region had reported more than 1.7 million visitors.